-NMNLC Credit Facility-The Revolving Credit Agreement (together with the related guarantee and security agreement, the "NMNLC Credit Facility"), dated September 21, 2018, among NMNLC, as the Borrower, and KeyBank National Association, as the Administrative Agent and Lender, is structured as a senior secured revolving credit facility and matures on September 23, 2020.
-The NMNLC Credit Facility is guaranteed by us and proceeds from the NMNLC Credit Facility may be used for funding of additional acquisition properties.
+NMNLC Credit Facility-The Revolving Credit Agreement (together with the related guarantee and security agreement, the "NMNLC Credit Facility"), dated September 21, 2018, by and between NMNLC, as the Borrower, and KeyBank National Association, as the Administrative Agent and Lender, was structured as a senior secured revolving credit facility and matured on September 23, 2020.
+The NMNLC Credit Facility was guaranteed by us and proceeds from the NMNLC Credit Facility were able to be used for funding of additional acquisition properties.

-The NMNLC Credit Facility generally bears interest at a rate of LIBOR plus 2.50% per annum or the prime rate plus 1.50% per annum, and charges a commitment fee, based on the unused facility amount multiplied by 0.15% per annum (as defined in the Revolving Credit Agreement).
+The NMNLC Credit Facility bore interest at a rate of LIBOR plus 2.50% per annum or the prime rate plus 1.50% per annum, and charged a commitment fee, based on the unused facility amount multiplied by 0.15% per annum (as defined in the Revolving Credit Agreement).

-As of December 31, 2019, the maximum amount of revolving borrowings available under the NMNLC Credit Facility was\$30.0 million.
+For the year ended December 31, 2020, interest expense, non-usage fees and amortization of financing costs were each less than \$50.0 thousand.
 For the year ended December 31, 2019, interest expense and amortization of financing costs were \$0.1 million and \$0.1 million, respectively, and non-usage fees were less than \$50 thousand.
-For the year ended December 31, 2018, interest expense, non-usage fees and amortization of financing costs were all less than \$50 thousand.
-As of December 31, 2019 and December 31, 2018, the outstanding balance on the NMNLC Credit Facility was \$0 and \$0, respectively, and NMNLC was in compliance with the applicable covenants in the NMNLC Credit Facility on such dates.
+The NMNLC Credit Facility matured on September 23, 2020.
+As of December 31, 2019, the outstanding balance on the NMNLC Credit Facility was \$0 and NMNLC was in compliance with the applicable covenants in the NMNLC Credit Facility on such date.